-Sovereign Grounds takes a similar approach but also keeps a basket on the counter and invites customers to leave tips for toys.
-To increase the lifespan of the toys in the kids’ corner, Gremmels steers clear of battery-operated toys, which are difficult to clean and expensive to maintain in favor of investing in quality toys that will last longer.
+Sovereign Grounds takes a similar approach but keeps a basket on the counter and invites customers to leave tips for toys.
+To increase the lifespan of the toys in the kids’ corner, Gremmels steers clear of battery-operated toys, which are difficult to clean and expensive to maintain, in favor of investing in quality toys that will last longer.

 A year after their 2009 opening, she introduced the fee, which covers the cost of maintaining the equipment.
-“I like to keep the fee low so it’s affordable but still enough to help offset the cost of new toys and staff time to clean the space,” she says.
+“I like to keep the fee low, so it’s affordable but still enough to help offset the cost of new toys and staff time to clean the space,” she says.

 Four Kids Coffee also charges for access to its large and supervised play area.
-In exchange for $3.25 per half hour, kids can engage in supervised play while their parents relax with a cup of coffee.
-“Almost every parent pays for a half hour thinking that their child won’t stay or that a half hour is enough,” Sackett explains.
-“After about twenty minutes you see them relax and the stress start to melt away a little bit so they buy another half hour.”
+For $3.25 per half hour, kids can engage in supervised play while their parents relax with a cup of coffee.
+“Almost every parent pays for a half-hour thinking that their child won’t stay or that a half-hour is enough,” Sackett explains.
+“After about twenty minutes, you see them relax, and the stress starts to melt away, so they buy another half hour.”

 Creating a welcoming place for families is also good for business.
 With plenty of activities to keep their kids entertained, parents feel comfortable staying longer, which often translates to multiple transactions.

 Play works up an appetite, and offering a kids’ menu is one of the primary ways family-friendly coffee shops boost their revenues.
-The Village Bean makes sandwiches cut into the shapes of dinosaurs and Sovereign Grounds serves grilled cheese sandwiches and fresh fruit.
-To accommodate children with food allergies, all of the menu items at Four Kids Coffee contain no dairy, soy, wheat, gluten, or eggs.
+The Village Bean makes sandwiches cut into the shapes of dinosaurs, and Sovereign Grounds serves grilled cheese sandwiches and fresh fruit.
+All Four Kids Coffee menu items contain no dairy, soy, wheat, gluten, or eggs to accommodate children with food allergies.
 But for a family-friendly café to be successful, coffee must come first.

 Sovereign Grounds roasts its coffee onsite.
-Their flagship blends, Turkish Roast and Anatolian Roast, are produced using small batches of Fair Trade and USDA certified organic beans in imported Turkish coffee roasters.
+Their flagship blends, Turkish Roast and Anatolian Roast, are produced using small batches of Fair Trade and USDA-certified organic beans in imported Turkish coffee roasters.
 The Green Bean serves single-origin and blended coffees from Seattle-based roasting company Caffe Lusso Coffee Roasters.
 The Village Bean partnered with Mukilteo Coffee Roasters to source its beans.
 The roaster delivers fresh beans each week and worked with Resing to create a private label brand that is served and sold at the Village Bean.

-“When people ask us what is our primary business, I tell them that we don’t have one business, we have three; they each take a unique set of skills and just happen to all be under one roof,” she adds.
+“For us, it’s not about being a play area serving coffee or just another coffee shop.
+It’s about being a great coffee shop,” Sackett says.
+“When people ask us what our primary business is, I tell them that we don’t have one business, we have three; they each take a unique set of skills and just happen to all be under one roof,” she adds.

 Creating a successful family-friendly coffee shop is a lot like brewing the perfect cup of coffee.
 It requires mixing multiple elements in just the right proportions.
 The perfect blend includes engaging activities for kids, great food, and exceptional coffee.